scorecardresearch

 The ED arrested Veerendra from Gangtok on 23 August and seized assets worth more than Rs 150 crore, including more than 60 kg of gold, besides Indian and foreign currency notes.

-The agency’s case against him stemmed from five cases filed by Karnataka Police, one by CBI and another by Telangana Police between 2011 and 2022 under, among other sections, 420 (cheating) of the IPC.
+The ED’s case against the Chitradurga MLA stems from five cases filed by the Karnataka Police, one by the Central Bureau of Investigation (CBI) and another by the Telangana Police between 2011 and 2022 under, among other sections, 420 (cheating) of the erstwhile Indian Penal Code (IPC).

 Also Read: Bhutan to Coimbatore: How high-end cars ‘smuggled into India’ ended up in Mollywood actors’ garages